Religion in Romania: Jehovah's Witnesses

 Jehovah's Witnesses were banned and persecuted in some occasions in Romania from 1948 to 1989.
 In 1989, after the Romanian ban was lifted, members and representatives of the Governing Body of Jehovah's Witnesses were able to gather thousands of Romanian Jehovah's Witnesses that had been separated for a long time, but some of them still rejected certain doctrinal changes and preferred their autonomy, forming The True Faith Association of Jehovah's Witnesses in 1992.

 Nowadays, Romania is the only country in the world to have 2 different Jehovah's Witnesses organizations.

 As for the main group, in 2020, the number of Jehovah's Witnesses was 39,328 active publishers, united in 535 congregations; 74,363 people attended annual celebration of Lord's Evening Meal in 2020.

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) had some presence in the country from 1899–1913.
 Most of these early members emigrated to the west.
 The LDS Church was reintroduced in 1990 and a small branch was formed in Bucharest in 1991.
 In 2019, the LDS Church claimed 3,064 members in 15 congregations in Romania.

+Religious minorities

 Hinduism

 Since the end of World War II, thousands of Nepali, Bangladeshi and Indian immigrants have brought Hinduism with them.
 The International Society of Krishna Consciousness operates nearly a dozen temples throughout the nation's largest cities, such as Bucharest, Brașov, Timișoara, Oradea, and others.
 These temples organize large festivals with Hindu significance such as Ratha Yatra, Diwali and Durga Puja, and see thousands of attendees each year from various religions and people.